 Each party must lodge a summary of evidence on those legal grounds with the Tribunal (4 copies) and exchange it with the other party/parties two weeks before the hearing date.
 The purpose of the summary of evidence is to enable the Tribunal and the Valuation Office to understand the main arguments and evidence in your appeal.
 Please provide a summary of all the points and evidence you wish to raise at the hearing.
 To assist the Tribunal to get as clear a picture as possible, you should include maps and photographs of the property under appeal and comparison properties.

-The Tribunal will not look favourably on any evidence presented on the day which has not already been indicated in your précis, and might not accept it, or may adjourn the hearing to allow the Valuation Office further time to consider it.
+The Tribunal will not look favourably on any evidence presented on the day which has not already been indicated in your précis, and might not accept it, or may adjourn the hearing to allow the Respondent further time to consider it.

 Where an appeal cites legal grounds, each party must lodge a submission on those legal grounds with the Tribunal (4 copies) and exchange it with the other party/parties two weeks before the hearing date.
 This submission may be accompanied by a list of cases/authorities to which it is intended to refer in argument at the hearing.